Trinciti Roti Shop

 Can Trinciti Roti Shop accommodate groups?

-Group details such as seat count, private rooms, service format are not verified here.
-The verified hours are Tuesday through Sunday from 6 AM to 9 PM, with Monday closed.
+Details about group accommodation, such as seat count, private rooms, service format, are not available.
+The hours are Tuesday through Sunday from 6 AM to 9 PM, with Monday closed.
 Check directly with the venue before planning around a group visit.

 What should I wear to Trinciti Roti Shop?

 Casual clothes are the right call.
-The verified dress code is casual.
+The dress code is casual.

 Is lunch or dinner better at Trinciti Roti Shop?

-The verified schedule is 6 AM to 9 PM Tuesday through Sunday, with Monday closed.
-No separate lunch or dinner program is verified here, so choose a time that fits your plans and confirm current details with the venue if needed.
+The schedule is 6 AM to 9 PM Tuesday through Sunday, with Monday closed.
+No separate lunch or dinner program is offered, so choose a time that fits your plans and confirm current details with the venue if needed.

 What are alternatives to Trinciti Roti Shop in New York City?